aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/02-codecommit-repo.md

 $ git clone $REPOURL
 $ cd MyDemoRepo/
 ```
+You can ignore the warning shown [*warning: You appear to have cloned an empty repository*]

 8. Now let's update the default branch from **master** to **main**:
 ```